eclipse-keyple/keyple-website/content/learn/user-guide/card-resource-service.md

 ### Stop the service

-Invoke the `stop()` method on the service to stop the service if needed.
+Call the `stop()` method on the service to stop the service if needed.
 Any monitoring is then stopped and no more resources are accessible.

 {{< code lang="java" >}}